Go Back TestMagic Forums > Medical forums > Pharmacy Forum

 You can rest assured that moderators look at many posts and take any appropriate action needed.
 You can also be certain that moderators will not penalise a member with limited knowledge of English who makes a genuine mistake in using the language; TestMagic Forums are not exams, they exist to help people improve their English.

 That aim of the forums is why Textese is disliked - it can confuse people with limited command of English and hinder their attempts to improve.
-Deliberately using expressions like por favor, El Seņor, u, r, because, what, 4 and so on does not help people who have come here to learn to improve their English, indeed it can actively mislead them.
+Deliberately using expressions like plz, u, r, coz, wat, 4 and so on does not help people who have come here to learn to improve their English, indeed it can actively mislead them.
 Failure to use capitals is not only bad English, it makes text less easy to read and understand.
 Apart from presenting problems to readers use of Textese may also get the writer into bad habits.

 I think that the problem is partly due to the recent growth of texting on phones.
 People carry the conventions they use there, where they are usually communicating only with those they know, over to public boards where their post may be read by hundreds or even thousands of others throughout the world.
 I also notice that many, though admittedly not all, posts that use Textese appear to have been rattled off quickly with little thought given to the actual content.
 That may be appropriate for an internet chatroom but I believe TestMagic deserves greater care and respect.